eluv-io/elv-a-welcome/README.md

 ![image](https://user-images.githubusercontent.com/30604947/129946672-b57b92c3-b3c1-494b-b6a5-1022ebc89f56.png)

 4. Set the default password (in the Password option) to your desired wallet password.
-This password secures the local encyrpted storage of your private key.
+This password secures the local enrypted storage of your private key.
 5. Click ​Submit​.
 This will display the Account with no name and display a message that the account has insufficient funds.
 Copy the Address for the account (the long hexadecimal string) and paste into slack/email to Eluvio.
 Eluvio will add funds.

 ![image](https://user-images.githubusercontent.com/30604947/129946713-43f13ef4-19d5-41d8-aa3b-a1484612266a.png)